hydrosolutions/ieasyreports/docs/example1.rst

 | {{TITLE}} | {{AUTHOR}} | {{DATE}} |
 +-----------+------------+----------+

+Also, to spice things up, the author tag will have the `custom_number_format_fn` argument in order to demonstrate how it works.
+What the argument does is call the passed in callback function and call it with the value returned by the replacement function which means that first the replacement function will be called, then the custom number format function will be called to further transform the value which will then be added in the output report.
+Notice that even though the `author_uppercase` function receives an argument, you only pass in the reference to the function to the `custom_number_format_fn` and the library will make sure to call the function with the value passed in.

 To parse this template and replace the tags with actual values, you could do something like this::
     from ieasyreports.core.tags.tag import Tag